 Responding to and Prevention Strategies for Sexual Assault, Domestic/Dating Violence and Stalking

-The second portion of the CSA definition may happen with or without our knowledge, therefore, we will be assigning all other employees online training offered through Skillsoft, titled EDU: Clery Act Basics.
-This course is self-paced and designed to help employees understand what information needs to be gathered so that the persons responsible for preparing the school's annual fire and security reports have all the necessary data on relevant crimes, fires, or missing student reports for inclusion in the Clery statistics.
+The second portion of the CSA definition may happen with or without our knowledge, therefore, we will be assigning all other employees online training offered through CSU Learn, titled Understanding the Clery Act and Clery Activities for Campus Security Authorities This course is self-paced and designed to help employees understand what information needs to be gathered so that the persons responsible for preparing the school's annual fire and security reports have all the necessary data on relevant crimes, fires, or missing student reports for inclusion in the Clery statistics.
 The course uses real-world scenarios and interactive exercises to educate employees on their duty to report relevant information to the proper campus authorities, and raises awareness of the important role they play in the institution's legal compliance.
 This course helps schools comply with the Clery Act by training employees on the law's reporting requirements.
 It educates employees who may receive information about or reports of criminal activity, missing students, or fires that need to be included in Clery Act statistics on their legal obligations.

 ASR also lists: